-This update to the Town's Asset Management Plan concentrates on developing an understanding of the current level of service for the Town's core assets.
+This update to the Town's Asset Management Plan concentrates on developing an understanding of the current level of service for all Town assets.
 Following the development of this plan, the Town will work towards identifying the proposed level of service which will meet the community's expectation with a full understanding of the financial implications of striving for the proposed level of service.